FuRPE: Learning Full-body Reconstruction from Part Experts: Method

-\textbf{Pseudo Ground-truth Selection:} Though the three part-experts can generate expressive pseudo labels and pseudo features, we can't guarantee that every pseudo ground-truth is in high quality.
-To filter our low quality pseudo ground-truths, we propose a three-step pseudo label select scheme. \begin{itemize} \item Step 1: We leverage Openpose to detect the 2D key points of each person in the image.
+Though the three part-experts can generate expressive pseudo labels and pseudo features, we can't guarantee that every pseudo ground-truth is in high quality.
+To filter our low quality pseudo ground-truths, we propose a three-step pseudo label select scheme.

+\textbf{Step 1:} We leverage Openpose to detect the 2D key points of each person in the image.
 Then, we count the number of high confident keypoints.
 When the number of high confident keypoints is smaller than 12, we discard this image.
 The confidence thresholds are 0.1, 0.2, 0.4 for body, hand, and face respectively.
+This process can be expressed as below:

-\item Step 2: The left images are input into our part-experts for parameters estimation.
+\textbf{Step 2:} The left images are input into our part-experts for parameters estimation.
 We discard these images with invalid output.
+This process can be expressed as below:

-\item Step 3: We use the predicted part parameters to drive the SMPL-X model and get the 3D keypoints.
+\textbf{Step 3:} We use the predicted part parameters to drive the SMPL-X model and get the 3D keypoints.
 These 3D keypoints are projected into 2D keypoints.
 Then, we calculate the mean square error (MSE) between these projected 2D keypoints and 2D keypoints detected by OpenPose.
 If the MSE is larger then 1.5cm, we discard this image.
-The final left images and part-parameters are used for the full-body reconstruction model training.
+This process can be expressed as below: